top of page

 Play Video

-Greetings, Beloved Congregation and Friends of Palo Alto Adventist Church, We look forward to worshiping together this Sabbath.
-Please welcome Elder Bert Williams back to the pulpit.
-He will be taking us on a journey entitled: "Love, Grace, and Glory."
-Scripture Reading: 1 Peter 4:7-11 Message Summary When reading the letters written by the Apostle Peter, a reader may not get the sense that Peter was working from a carefully prepared outline.
-It's a different experience than reading, for example, most of Paul's letters.
-And this makes sense.
-Paul reported, "Under Gamaliel I was thoroughly trained in the law of our fathers" (Acts 22:3).
-This was a rigorous Rabbinic education.
-Peter, on the other hand, was a fisherman.
-Both men carried out Holy Spirit empowered ministries, but the Spirit did not overpower their personal qualities.
-Paul remained a highly educated man and Peter remained a former fisherman.
-Which is simply to say that Peter's letters do not seem to be carefully structured.
-They move, almost haphazardly, from one subject to the next.
-This is even true in a fairly brief passage such as the one we will consider this Sabbath.
-In five verses, Peter writes about the end, the importance of love, Spiritual gifts, preaching, and glory.
-But whether carefully structured or not, there is Spirit power in Peter's words, and we will consider them this Sabbath.
-We invite you to join us with open hearts as we worship, reflect, and grow together in faith.
-Happy Sabbath! 🌐 Register for our Live Zoom Webinar: https://tinyurl.com/yc3vzk62 🔔 Stay connected with us on our journey of faith: 📺 Subscribe to our YouTube Channel: https://tinyurl.com/bderwssk 🌐 Visit our Website: http://www.paloaltoadventist.org 📘 Follow our Facebook page: https://tinyurl.com/4n8zcynh 📸 Follow us on Instagram: https://tinyurl.com/bdxjx65h God Bless You!
+Greetings, Beloved Congregation and Friends of Palo Alto Adventist Church, We look forward to worshiping together this Sabbath as we welcome Pastor David VanDenburgh to the pulpit.
+He will be sharing a message titled “How to Be Perfect,” drawn from Matthew 5:17–48, inviting us to reflect deeply on Jesus’ teachings and the transforming power of grace.
+Scripture Reading: Matthew 5:17-48 Sermon Summary (from Pastor David VanDenburgh): “The law says ‘do this,’ and it is never done.
+Grace says ‘believe this,’ and everything is done already.” —Martin Luther, Heidelberg Disputation This message will explore the tension between law and grace, and how Christ calls us not merely to outward obedience, but to a heart transformed by faith.
+We invite you to join us with open hearts as we worship, reflect, and grow together in God’s Word.
+Happy Sabbath!
+In His grace, Head Elder Alex Clerk 🌐 Register for our Live Zoom Webinar: https://tinyurl.com/yc3vzk62 🔔 Stay connected with us on our journey of faith: 📺 Subscribe to our YouTube Channel: https://tinyurl.com/bderwssk 🌐 Visit our Website: http://www.paloaltoadventist.org 📘 Follow our Facebook page: https://tinyurl.com/4n8zcynh 📸 Follow us on Instagram: https://tinyurl.com/bdxjx65h God Bless You!
 Happy Sabbath and Have a Great Week!
 SUBSCRIBE to Palo Alto Adventist Church of Seventh-day Adventists on YouTube.
 Thank You for your continued support.
 Help us continue our mission to create meaningful media.
 You can donate today by using the link below and at the top specify if it’s a “one-time donation” or “recurring donation” and then below in the box next to “Media Ministries” put the amount you’d like to donate: https://adventistgiving.org/donate/ANP8KQ

 Play Video